ideas24h/NerjaDotCasa/src/properties/a0140-tarragona-3-bedroom-beach-frontline-apartment-with-parking.md

 ---
-title: A0140 Tarragona 3 bedroom beach frontline apartment with parking
+title: 3 bedroom beach frontline apartment with parking
 description: A stylish 3 bedroom frontline apartment located on Burriana Beach with private parking space.
 The apartment offers outstanding views to the sea and beach promenade from the large south facing terrace.
 The apartment is well